MetteHejberg/Vis_assignment3/README.md

 - Train a classifier
 - Save plots of the loss and accuracy
 - Save the classification report

+## 2. Methods
+This repository contains one script that performs image classification using the vgg16 model from tensorflow on the cifar10 dataset.
+In assignment 2, we saw that simpler models struggled to correctly classify the images in this dataset. vgg16 uses feature extraction and can take multiple array images with three color channels.
+We do therefore not need to reshape the data substantially, and therefore the model hopefully performs better.

 ## 3 Usage ```cnn_classification.py```
 To run the code: